vepiteski/SolverComparator.jl/README.md

 - LbfgsB (not an official julia Pkg)
 - Knitro (not an open source solver)
 - Newtrunk  adjustment of trunk to use the infinity norm as stopping criterion
+- test_ext_solvers: tests the provided wrappers to external solvers on the rosenbrock test function

 src/compare_solvers.jl contains useful function to run batches of solvers on batches of problems.
 Both scripts run several solvers on a set of problems; each the set of solvers need not be distincts and a correspoonding set of options is required, one option list per solver. run several solvers on a set of problems; each the set of solvers need not be distincts and a corresponding set of options is required, one option list per solver.
 Both return two performance profiles, one using function evaluations and the other CPU time.
 - compare_solvers_with_options   The results are produced solver by solver.